Onzai

 05 / 05

-A garden is the most ancient of arrangements, and the least defended.
-These pieces gather flower and branch and pod and stone into one vessel and let them argue, gently, about what belongs.
+A garden is the most ancient of arrangements, and the most open to whatever belongs.
+These pieces gather flower and branch and pod and stone into one vessel and hold each register in formal relationship.

 • Ossuary